-When first starting out, it makes sense for a new business to avoid spending as much as possible.
-There are loads of companies out there which can be started for nothing at all, and you only need a skill to start making money.
+When first starting, it makes sense for a new business to avoid spending as much as possible.
+There are loads of companies out there that can be started for nothing at all, and you only need the skill to start making money.
 Being a graphic designer, for example, could make you a small fortune with the right adverts online.
 Not a lot of people think about this option when they’re looking to make some money on the web.
 But, with websites like Freelancer, you should have no trouble finding some work.

 Use Someone Else’s

 Of course, just because you’re selling a skill doesn’t mean you have to have it.
 Instead, in a lot of cases, taking on a project and outsourcing it to someone else can be a great way to make some easy money.
 Effectively working as an agent, you’d be taking money for almost nothing while working like this.
 This sort of option works best if you have the skills to sell yourself and the companies beneath you, as this is what will enable you to make money.